If you suffer from fibromyalgia, you want to know whether histamine intolerance may be contributing to your symptoms or the severity of them.

 It is also worth noting that other foods like leftovers can contribute to a histamine response if not handled properly or after just 1-2 days.

 We find that green tea might also be suspect.
 Green tea just happens to be one of those "healthy" beverages that is highly promoted but again, some people will have a slight reaction.
-Our experience has found that a better choice would be using Matcha Green Tea powder for the benefits of green tea.
+Our experience has found that a better choice would be using Matcha Green Tea powder for the benefits of green tea (trial and error with that one)

 relief of their symptoms when they decrease or eliminate consumption of